Futurescholar/Chocolate-Company-Sales-Visualization/README.md

 - Developed performance tables for both products and salespersons.
 - Included slicers for Category and Geography to enable focused insights.

+## 🖥️ Dashboard Preview

+Here’s a snapshot of the interactive dashboard built with Power BI:

+You can explore:
+- Monthly trends for sales, profit, cost, shipment, and boxes.
+- Top-performing products and salespeople.
+- Shipment distribution and category breakdowns.

 ---

 ## Key Observations